 L. Syd M Johnson

-Her current research in neuroethics focuses on ethical issues related to brain injuries, including sport-related neurotrauma, brain death, and disorders of consciousness.
-Her work is situated at the intersection of ethics, medicine, and law, and she has published on disorders of consciousness, sport-related concussion and Chronic Traumatic Encephalopathy, reproductive ethics, research ethics, and animal ethics.
+Her current research focuses on ethical issues related to brain injuries, especially brain death and disorders of consciousness, xenotransplantation, and animal research ethics.
+Her work is situated at the intersection of ethics, medicine, and law.
 Her interest in all things with brains/minds includes every kind of critter, zombies, and robots.

 Selected Publications